 Deer Lake Park offers other activities such as canoeing, kayaking and bird-watching.
 The park also hosts music festivals and is home to art and heritage centre of Burnaby.

 Deer Lake Place

-After Lower Deer Lake and Buckingham Heights, Deer Lake Place is next in having the most consistent neighbourhood of nice homes.
-Although this area is zoned R-2 which allows up to 4,700 square feet homes to be built, the lots are a very good size and the neighbourhood has a greet feel to it!
-Gilpin School is a highly rated and a popular school!
+After Lower Deer Lake and Buckingham Heights, Deer Lake Place is next to having the most consistent neighbourhood of nice homes.
+Although this area is zoned R-2 which allows up to 4,700 square foot homes to be built, the lots are a very good size and the neighbourhood has a great feel to it!
+Gilpin School is highly rated and a popular school!
 The private school Deer Lake is right in the neighbourhood.
 The newly built Burnaby Central Secondary School is across the street from the City Hall and it is not unusual to see students in the City Hall cafeteria or courtyard.
 Although Deer Lake Place borders Royal Oak and Canada Way and Deer Lake Parkway, the core, center area is very quiet and peaceful.
 The cemetery is to the west of Royal Oak in Greentree Village.
-It adds a park like feel and will help maintain a lower density in this area.
+It adds a park-like feel and will help maintain a lower density in this area.

-This is a suburban neighborhood with easy access to downtown Vancouver through its close proximity to Highway 1 and public transit.
-The neighborhood benefits from having close proximity to Deer Lake.
-For shopping, services and community centres it is not too far from Metropolis, Bonsor Community Centre, and the library at Metrotown but for smaller items there are some basic amenities close by at Canada Way and Sperling
+This is a suburban neighbourhood with easy access to downtown Vancouver through its close proximity to Highway 1 and public transit.
+The neighbourhood benefits from having close proximity to Deer Lake.
+For shopping, services and community centres it is not too far from Metropolis, Bonsor Community Centre, and the library at Metrotown but for smaller items, there are some basic amenities close by at Canada Way and Sperling

 Upper Deer Lake